 We also believe that learning is more effective and certainly more enjoyable within the context of a community.
 Hours spent together in chapels, prayer groups, and in the homes of faculty - all of whom are pastors and elders - shape and sharpen the students in their preparation to serve the church of Christ.
-Because of our strong belief in this community of learning, a new apartment complex is being built even as I write to encourage and foster a life of learning together.
+Because of our strong belief in this community of learning, Westminster Village (student housing) was completed in 2018 to encourage and foster a life of learning together.